Degree Holder Entry Programme

 New recruits are assigned to one of our Supported Development Units (SDU), where an appointed Tutor Constable will chart their progress as they alternate between periods of study and full operational duties, putting theory into practice.
 Training takes place at our Hutton HQ, UCLan Preston and online.
 Once fully trained, officers will be well qualified, both academically and operationally, to work within the modern policing environment, and can choose to specialise in one of the five core areas of policing: immediate response, community, road, intelligence or investigation.

-This is an exciting and challenging way to train as a police officer, offering job security, a starting salary of £24,177, and university fees paid by Lancashire Constabulary.
+This is an exciting and challenging way to train as a police officer, offering job security, a varied career and a starting salary of £28,551 / after 12 months £29,751 and rising to £46,044 over seven years.

 Support for Underrepresented Groups